-The YAML file defines a test parameter timeout which overrides the default test timeout before the runner ends the test forcefully by sending a class:signal.SIGTERM to the test, making it raise a avocado.core.exceptions.
-TestTimeoutError.
+The YAML file defines a test parameter timeout which overrides the default test timeout.
+When the timeout is reached, the spawner will terminate the test runner task, making it raise a avocado.core.exceptions.
+TestInterruptedError.
+The termination process is specific to spawner implementation, for more information see avocado.core.plugin_interfaces.Spawner.terminate_task.